 4. We’ve got a lot of fame amongst our fellow Buckeye fans.

 Sure, we all know that LeBron James is rooting for OSU at every opportunity.
-But our most prestigious fan has to be national treasure and OSU fan, J.K.
+But our most prestigious fan has to be Worthington High School Alum, J.K.
 Simmons.
-That’s right folks, the voice of the Yellow M&M is a Buckeye, through and through.
+That’s right folks, the voice of the Yellow M&M is a Buckeye fan, through and through.
 Also, did you know he was the voice of the Yellow M&M?
 Because I was shook.

 5. The gates to hell are hiding underneath North High Street.